jaegeral/NTFKit/README.md

 - fix wifite (low priority)
 - work on better initialization script for new deployments (open to recommendations - gitlab perhaps?)
 - documentation for creating and using a public key on windows computers (putty?)
-- create install.sh script that takes a base raspian install and converts it to a NTFKit sensor (may be difficult because we use pwnie express image)
+- create install.sh script that takes a base raspberry pi install and converts it to a NTFKit sensor (may be difficult because we use pwnie express image)
 - Additional automated reports (see reports list)
 - incorporate more tools:
   - https://github.com/sneakymonk3y/foxhound-nsm